The World Café Workshop, Meeting and Facilitation Method and Principles

 The World Cafe Design Principles

-1. Clarify the Context : Clarify the purpose and broad parameters within which the dialogue will unfold.
+1. Clarify the Context : It is important to clarify the purpose and broad parameters within which the dialogue will unfold.

-3. Explore Questions That Matter: Focus collective attention on powerful questions that attract collaborative engagement.
+3. Explore Questions That Matter: Make sure you focus the collective attention on powerful questions that attract collaborative engagement.

 4. Encourage Each Person’s Contribution : Enliven the relationship between the “me” and the “we” by inviting full participation and mutual interaction.